drewdavis21/go-start/README.md

 Get up and running with an HTTP server in Go in minutes.

 ## Usage

-Click the "Use this template" button.
-Start hacking!
+1. Click the "Use this template" button.
+2. Run the [start.sh](start.sh) script to rename the module name and remove the LICENSE.
+3. Have fun hacking!

 ## License
 Licensed under the [MIT License](LICENSE).